Corsicana Oilers: 1907 North Texas League / 1914 to 1917 Central Texas League

+1922 to 1928 Texas-Oklahoma League / Texas Association

-The 1922 Corsicana Gumbo Busters returned the city to minor league play and were an affiliate of the St. Louis Cardinals.
-Playing as members of the Class D level Texas-Oklahoma League, the Gumbo Busters finished the 1922 regular season with a 56–46 record, placing 3rd in the league standings, 13.0 games behind the Paris Snappers in the final league standings.
+The 1922 Corsicana Gumbo "Busters" returned the city to minor league play and were an affiliate of the St. Louis Cardinals.
+Playing as members of the Class D level Texas-Oklahoma League, the Gumbo Busters finished the 1922 regular season with a 56–46 record, placing third in the league standings, 13.0 games behind the Paris Snappers in the final league standings.
 Chuck Miller and Harvey Grubb served as managers.

-The Corsicana "Oilers" moniker returned as the franchise joined the Class D level 1923 Texas Association.
-The Oilers finished 1923 with a record of 68–70, placing 4th in the six–team Texas Association, 11.0 games behind the 1st place Mexia Gushers under manager Harvey Grubb.
+The Corsicana "Oilers" moniker in 1923 returned as the franchise joined the Class D level Texas Association.
+The Oilers finished 1923 with a record of 68–70, placing fourth in the six–team Texas Association, 11.0 games behind the first place Mexia Gushers under manager Harvey Grubb.

 The 1924 Corsicana Oilers won the Texas Association Championship.
-The Oilers ended the 1924 season with a record of 83–42, placing 1st in the Texas Association standings under manager John Vann.
-The Oilers were 11.5 games ahead of the 2nd place Marlin Bathers in the six–team standings.
+The Oilers ended the 1924 season with a record of 83–42, placing first in the Texas Association standings under manager John Vann.
+The Oilers were 11.5 games ahead of the second place Marlin Bathers in the six–team standings.

 The Corsicana Oilers won a second consecutive Texas Association Championship in 1925.
-Again under manager John Vann, the Oilers finished the 1925 season with a record of 85–48, finishing 1st in the Texas Association standings, 9.0 games ahead of the 2nd place Mexia Gushers.
+Playing under returning manager John Vann, the Oilers ended the 1925 season with a record of 85–48, placing first in the Texas Association standings, and finishing 9.0 games ahead of the second place Mexia Gushers.

 The 1926 Corsicana Oilers finished last in the Texas Association.
-With a record of 53–72, Corsicana finished 6th in the Texas Association under manager John Vann.
-The Oilers were 21.5 games behind the 1st place Austin Senators.
+With a record of 53–72, Corsicana placed sixth in the Texas Association under manager John Vann.
+The Oilers were 21.5 games behind the first place Austin Senators.
 The Texas Association folded after the 1926 season.

-The Corsicana Oilers became charter members of the 1927 Lone Star League, an eight–team Class D league.
-The Oilers ended the 1927 season with a record of 48–72, placing 6th in the final standings under managers Les Nunamaker and Ben Brownlow.
-Corsicana finished 21.0 games behind the 1st place Palestine Pals.
+In 1927, the Corsicana Oilers became charter members of the Lone Star League, which formed as an eight–team Class D level league.
+The Oilers ended the 1927 season with a record of 48–72, placing sixth in the final standings under managers Les Nunamaker and Ben Brownlow.
+Corsicana finished 21.0 games behind the first place Palestine Pals.

-In their final season of play, the 1928 Corsicana Oilers finished 5th in the Lone Star League.
+In their final season of play, the 1928 Corsicana Oilers placed fifth in the Lone Star League.
 Corsicana ended their final season with a record of 55–68 under manager Ray Falk.
 The Corsicana franchise permanently folded after the 1928 season.

 Corsicana has not hosted another minor league baseball team.